Cercedo/uvita-be/README.md

 ## 💎 Acknowledgments

-This template was inspired by [Setup Node.js Projects with TypeScript, ESLint and Prettier](https://medium.com/@apeview/setup-node-js-projects-with-typescript-eslint-and-prettier-4c1f1fecd107)
+This application was duplicated from [root-node-template](https://github.com/Cercedo/root-node-template).

 Check out these resources to learn more about writing clean code: